 Well, there’s good news.
 The need for teachers is constant and some specializations, such as special education, science, math, and English as a Second Language, are in high demand.
-And if you teach in a state like Massachusetts, you’ll earn an average annual salary of $78,100.
+And if you teach in a state like Massachusetts, you’ll earn an average annual salary of $82,042, according to the National Education Association (2019).
 Your options for a teaching degree have also expanded, so you’ll be able to find a program that fits your schedule and will prepare you to succeed in the classroom.

 Of course, knowing that you’ll find success as a teacher isn’t enough.
 You also want to know whether you’ll enjoy waking up for work every day.

 That’s why we asked educators how they knew teaching was right for them.
 Putting their responses together, 5 themes emerged.
 If you say yes to these 5 questions, now might be the perfect time to start on the path to becoming a teacher.

 1. Are You Concerned for Our Future?

 ‘Inspiring the next generation’ sounds like a cliche, but to teachers all over the world, it’s their everyday reality.
 You’ll go to work knowing that your students will have to grapple with a changing climate, transformations in our geopolitics, and the opportunities of artificial intelligence and automation.
 That means it’s imperative to equip our youngest generation with the tools to innovate and lead in a changing world.

 “Teachers get in on the ground floor of the most important investment there is: our future.
 By improving our craft, we create greater opportunity for generations to come.
 Invest in the future, become a teacher.”

 Beth Short, Northborough, Massachusetts